-Our inspection assessed how good Leicestershire Police is in ten areas of policing.
-We make graded judgments in nine of these ten as follows:
+Our inspection assessed how good Leicestershire Police is in 11 areas of policing.
+We make graded judgments in 10 of these 11 as follows:

 We also inspected how effective a service Leicestershire Police gives to victims of crime.
 We don’t make a graded judgment in this overall area.

 We set out our detailed findings about things the force is doing well and where the force should improve in the rest of this report.

 Important changes to PEEL

 In 2014, we introduced our police effectiveness, efficiency and legitimacy (PEEL) inspections, which assess the performance of all 43 police forces in England and Wales.
 Since then, we have been continuously adapting our approach and this year has seen the most significant changes yet.

 We are moving to a more intelligence-led, continual assessment approach, rather than the annual PEEL inspections we used in previous years.
 For instance, we have integrated our rolling crime data integrity inspections into these PEEL assessments.
 Our PEEL victim service assessment will now include a crime data integrity element in at least every other assessment.
 We have also changed our approach to graded judgments.
 We now assess forces against the characteristics of good performance, set out in the PEEL Assessment Framework 2021/22, and we more clearly link our judgments to causes of concern and areas for improvement.
 We have also expanded our previous four-tier system of judgments to five tiers.
 As a result, we can state more precisely where we consider improvement is needed and highlight more effectively the best ways of doing things.

 However, these changes mean that it isn’t possible to make direct comparisons between the grades awarded this year with those from previous PEEL inspections.
 A reduction in grade, particularly from good to adequate, doesn’t necessarily mean that there has been a reduction in performance, unless we say so in the report.